 The Census Bureau asks the questions they do on the surveys because of federal needs and for community benefits.
 The information the Census Bureau collects helps determine how more than $675 billion dollars of federal funding annually is spent on infrastructure and services.
 Your answers help federal, state and local leaders make decisions about: schools, hospitals, emergency services, roads, bridges, job training centers, and many other projects that affect your community.

 Launched in 2005, the American Community Survey (ACS) is part of the decennial census program and is essentially what used to be the Census long form.
-It collects more detailed information on housing, population, and the economy.
-ACS data are collected continuously throughout the year and throughout the decade from a sample of the population (about 3 million addresses annually).
+It collects more detailed information on housing, population, and the economy than the decennial census.
+ACS data are collected continuously throughout the year and throughout the decade from a sample of the population (about 3 million addresses annually), unlike the decennial census which is conducted once every 10 years.
 Like the 2020 Census participation in the ACS is mandatory by law and the American public’s participation is vital to provide data that impacts policy decisions on the local, state, and federal level.

 If you have additional questions, please call the Regional Census Center at 1-800-852-6159 (toll-free) or visit https://www.census.gov/about/regions/denver.html.